-We’ve battled these questions for far too long.
+We’ve battled the ‘can you swim on your period‘ question for far too long.
 However, the only solution that most of us resort to is sitting out of the water.
 And, for some who wish to, it’s absolutely fine.
 But, for those of you who enjoy swimming, there’s absolutely no reason to skip it due to your menstrual cycle.
 You just need to keep in mind a few things before you dive in.

 Find answers to all your ‘swimming on your period’ related questions below: